gaffe23/linux-inject/README.md

 ## TODOs / Known Issues

-* The ARM version currently only works if the target process is executing in ARM mode at the time of injection.
-In the future, it should be able to support injecting into processes that are executing in either ARM or Thumb mode, by detecting the current mode and switching it if needed.
-After the injection, it should return the processor to whatever mode it was in before (which will require it to keep track of what mode it was in originally).

-* Improve compatibility with other distributions.

-* Make the inline assembly sections more concise, if possible.

-* Eliminate the need for inline assembly, if possible.

-* Refactor/clean up the code that calculates function offsets; it calls `dlopen()` more times than necessary and should probably be put into a separate function.
+* Better support for targeting multi-thread/multi-process apps
+ * I seem to get crashes when trying to inject into larger applications
+ * Needs further investigation

+* Support both ARM and Thumb mode
+ * Currently only supports ARM mode
+ * Should just be a matter of checking LSB of PC and acting accordingly

-* Do better checking to verify that the specified shared library has actually been injected into the target process.
+* Do better checking to verify that the specified shared library has actually been injected into the target process
+ * Check `/proc/[pid]/maps` rather than just looking at the return value of `__libc_dlopen_mode()`

+* Support more distros
+ * Currently only working on Ubuntu and Arch for certain architectures
+ * See "Compatibility" section above

+* Possibly support more architectures?
+ * 64-bit ARM
+ * MIPS